MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ms.technology: webview
 keywords: IWebView2, IWebView2WebView, WebView2, webview, wpf apps, wpf, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html
 ---
-# Feature differences between Microsoft Edge and WebView2
+# Browser feature differences between Microsoft Edge and WebView2

 WebView2 is based off of the Microsoft Edge browser.
 This enables developers to have the opportunity to extend features from the browser to WebView2-based apps, which can be very useful.
 However, WebView2 is not limited to browser-like apps.
 There are many scenarios in which the browser's features don't make sense or are unneccesary.